 Religious resistance to the 1964 Civil Rights Act did not stop with its passage.
-The owner of a barbeque chain who was sued in 1964 for refusing to serve Black people responded by claiming that serving Black people violated his religious beliefs.
+The owner of a barbeque chain who was sued in 1964 for refusing to serve blacks responded by claiming that serving black people violated his religious beliefs.
 The court rejected the restaurant owner's defense, holding that the owner

 Newman v.
 Piggie Park Enters., Inc., 256 F. Supp.
 941, 945 (D.S.C.
-1966), aff d in relevant part and rev'd in part on other grounds, 377 F.2d 433 (4th Cir.
+1966), aff'd in relevant part and rev'd in part on other grounds, 377 F.2d 433 (4th Cir.
 1967), aff'd and modified on other grounds, 390 U.S. 400 (1968).

 Since the middle of the twentieth century, the argument that religious beliefs trump measures designed to eradicate racial discrimination-whether in toto or piecemeal-has slowly lost its force.
 As courts shifted to a wholesale rejection of religious justifications for racial discrimination and societal attitudes evolved, religious arguments were no longer offered in mainstream society to defend racial segregation and subordination.
-In fact, "no major religious or secular tradition today attempts to defend the practices of the past supporting slavery, segregation, [or] anti-miscegenation laws."
-R. Randall Kelso, Modern Moral Reasoning, supra, at 439.
-Reflecting this evolution, Bob Jones University has apologized for its prior discriminatory policies, stating that by previously subscribing to a segregationist ethos . . . we failed to accurately represent the Lord and to fulfill the commandment to love others as ourselves.
-For these failures we are profoundly sorry.
-Though no known antagonism toward minorities or expressions of racism on a personal level have ever been tolerated on our campus, we allowed institutional policies to remain in place that were racially hurtful.
+In fact, "no major religious or secular tradition today attempts to defend the practices of the past supporting slavery, segregation, [or] anti-

-Presiding Bishop of the Church of Latter-Day Saints v.
+4 The Act, while barring race discrimination by religious organizations, respects the workings of houses of worship and also permits discrimination in favor of coreligionists in certain religiously affiliated institutions and positions.
+See Corp. of the Presiding Bishop of the Church of Latter-Day Saints v.
 Amos, 483 U.S. 327 (1987); cf. Hosanna-Tabor Evangelical Lutheran Church & Sch. v.
 EEOC, 132 S. Ct.
 694 (2012) (recognizing ministerial exception).